sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Real-Time Intelligence.md

 <h2 id="6.4"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">6.4 Event House vs. KQLDB</h2>

 Those new to Real-Time Intelligence may wonder about the differences between Event House and KQLDB.
-The following sections cover exactly what and Event House and a KQL Database are and their use case.
+In Real-Time Intelligence, you interact with your data in the context of databases.
+A single workspace can hold multiple databases, and each database can hold multiple tables.
+The following sections cover exactly what an Event House and a KQL Database are and their use case.
 The main difference that we will cover is similar to the constructs that organizations faced with running SQL Server on servers in their on-premises environment.
-Eventhouse would be analogous to the SQL Server with KQL Databases being analagous to the databases on the SQL Server
+Eventhouse would be analogous to the SQL Server with KQL Databases being analagous to the databases on the SQL Server.

 <h3>Eventhouse</h3>